Channel Incentives

 • Retention: By rewarding customers for their repeat business, companies encourage customers to remain loyal and advocate for their products or services.
 This helps to reduce customer churn, increase lifetime customer value and drive in referred prospects.

-• Data collection: Loyalty points programs provide businesses with valuable data about their customer’s preferences, purchasing habits and engagement patterns.
+• Data collection: Loyalty points programmes provide businesses with valuable data about their customer’s preferences, purchasing habits and engagement patterns.
 This data can be used to segment customers, personalise marketing efforts and improve overall customer experience.

-• Competitive advantage: Offering a loyalty points program can differentiate a business from its competitors and attract new customers.
+• Competitive advantage: Offering loyalty points can differentiate a business from its competitors and attract new customers.
 Customers are often drawn to brands that provide additional value through rewards and incentives, giving businesses a competitive edge in the market.

 • Psychological impact: The accumulation of loyalty points can create a sense of progress and achievement for customers, encouraging them to continue earning points and reaching higher reward tiers.
 This psychological effect can foster stronger emotional connections between customers and the brand.